Quotes & Anecdotes:

 Back to index

-Kenny Burrell on Freddie Green and rhythm guitar:
+Kenny Burrell on Freddie Green and rhythm

 Book: Jazz At Ronnie Scott's